 - For the "global authorization" rule, click FULL to apply the Full authorization level across all projects for this user.

-This rule overrides the CTO's default access so that she/he can now see all the data for all projects, even the Security project.
+This rule overrides the CTO's default access so that they can now see all the data for all projects, even the Security project.